BahreHailemariam/Real-Time-Supply-Chain-Analytics-Pipeline-/README.md

 | **5.
 Visualization** | `streamlit_app.py`, Power BI | Real-time dashboards |
 | **6.
 Automation** | `automate_etl.py` | Continuous refresh loop |
 | **7.
 Notifications** | Optional Alerts | Exception-based triggers |

+## 📈 Power BI Dashboard Specification – Real-Time Supply Chain Analytics

+This document defines the layout, visuals, KPIs, and DAX measures used in the Power BI report for the Real-Time Supply Chain Analytics Pipeline.
+The goal is to provide operational visibility, cost optimization, and real-time decision support for logistics and procurement teams.